philipmadeley/NEW_portfolio/content/personal-projects/google-maps-ugc-review.md

 1. allows busy people who don't have the time to write a review for quick input
 2. helps structure a review if they decide to write one (food, service, value)
 3. helps other users understand a more in-depth rating per venue

+If you have any feedback or ways to improve this prototype, I'd be happy to chat through any of the social channels below.

 <a href="http://share.framerjs.com/j5nmqffx5el8/" target="_blank">
 <button>Play on Framer</button>